hortonworks/data-tutorials/tutorials/cda/building-an-hvac-system-analysis-application/tutorial-2.md

 ## Introduction

-Our objective in this part of building the HVAC system analysis application is to setup the development environment, so we can began acquiring the data, cleaning it and visualizing keep aspects of it to show insight to our clients.
+Our objective in this part of building the HVAC system analysis application is to setup the development environment by shell code, so we can jump to acquiring the data, cleaning it and visualizing keep aspects of it to show insight to our clients.
 We will clean up the NiFi canvas on HDF, so we start fresh with no pre-existing dataflows.

 ## Prerequisites